volkansonmez/Exploratory_Data_Analysis_and_ML_Projects/README.md

 #### 2- Framingham dataset is analyzed with Pandas, Seaborn, and Matplot Libraries.
 KNN, Logistic Regression Classifier, and a One Layer Neural Network are applied to the dataset.
 Raw framingham.csv dataset is downloaded from Kaggle.
 The dataset is cleaned, the feature scoring analysis and pruning is done.
 3 different ML algorithms are applied for logistic regression analysis.
 There are clean instructions to follow each step for the beginners.
 Last update: September 24, 2020

+#### 3- MNIST dataset is analyzed with Pandas, Seaborn, and Matplot Libraries.
+Pytorch and TF-Keras libraries are used to build models with FCL and CNNs.
+The dataset can be downloaded from: https://www.kaggle.com/oddrationale/mnist-in-csv for EDA.
+The dataset used for creating the models are downloaded through torchvision.datasets and keras.datasets in the ipynb attached (See the downloads from: tf.keras.datasets.mnist and torchvision.datasets.MNIST)